thom4parisot/thom4.net/source/_posts/2013/lxjs.md

   link: http://www.flickr.com/photos/the-jedi/10121241273/
 ---

-[LXJS 2013](http://2013.lxjs.org) is the second edition of this Portuguese conference.
+[LXJS 2013](http://2013.lxjs.org) is the second edition of English conference located in Lisbon, Portugal.
 LXJS is an *all-inclusive single track JavaScript* conference spanned on two days.

 To keep things short, this wrap up will be a **one sentence summary per *enlightening* session**.